 Tax Deductions: There are a number of tax deductions that persons may be able to claim.
 For a student for whom no education credit is claimed, tuition and fees may be deducted to reduce income.
 Qualifying expenses must not have been paid with any other tax-free benefit.
 There is also a tax deduction for work-related education that is required to keep your job or to maintain or improve skills needed in your present work, but not if the education is needed to meet the minimum requirements of your position or is part of a program to qualify you for a new trade or business.
 Finally, up to $2,500 of interest paid on qualified student loans may be deducted.
 The deductions are phased out as income rises.

-In addition to the above federal tax provisions, students attending any EAB-approved institution are able to claim a tax deduction up to a maximum of $6,185 from their state income.
+In addition to the above federal tax provisions, students attending any EAB-approved institution are able to claim a tax deduction from their state income (the maximum deduction for TY 14 was $6,940).
 More detailed information is provided in the Form 1 Instructions available from the Wisconsin Department of Revenue.

 529 Savings Plans: A 529 savings plan (named after its section number in the IRS code) is a state-sponsored investment program to help save for postsecondary education costs.
 The savings can generally be used to pay for education costs at any accredited degree-granting educational institution, whether it is a public, private, two-year, or four-year institution.
 In Wisconsin, the state contracts with an asset management company, and investors open a 529 account with that asset management company.